flowershow/flowershow-app/docs/debug-mdx-errors.md

 - An unknown component is used (e.g. `<Something/>`)
 - Your JavaScript expression inside `{}` throws an error (e.g. `const = 2`)

-**💡 Debugging tip:**
+> [!tip] Debugging tip

-If you're struggling to identify the issue, try copying your page content into the [MDX Playground](https://mdxjs.com/playground/).
+> If you're struggling to identify the issue, try copying your page content into the [MDX Playground](https://mdxjs.com/playground/).
 Since it renders on the client side only, it can show you more helpful error messages that aren't restricted like they are in Next.js server-side rendering.

 ## Disabling MDX rendering